Head of Department - Mr J Spencer

 Retrieval practice: Each lesson is linked to the foundations of writing code and extended with new programming constructs, so that the coding skills are constantly practised and embedded in the student’s tool kit.
 Consequently, there is a lot of repetition in year 10 to make sure that the cornerstones of this subject are fully understood.

-Feedback loop and effective assessment: We use a range of assessment strategies to support our students’ learning in Computer Science such as verbal feedback during the lessons and written feedback following on from the half termly tests.
+Feedback loop and effective assessment: We use a range of assessment strategies to support our students’ learning in Computer Science such as verbal feedback during the lessons and written feedback following on from termly tests.
 At the end of each assessment, students are given a DIRT activity which comprises of a set of questions to test and extend their knowledge.
 The teacher then structures future lessons to address areas where understanding is weak.
 However, the most important tool is giving the students the ability to read the different types of syntax and logical errors from the integrated development environment.
 Students then have the freedom to both make and fix the errors in their own code.
 Students are always encouraged to be meticulous in their approach to coding enabling them to take ownership of their development, which in turn improves their practice.

 Teacher’s subject knowledge: As well as having over 20 years teaching experience, the computer science teacher continues to improve his own understanding of the subject and is currently doing a master’s in computer science.
 He is also an ambassador for the examination board, AQA, as well as being on the British Computer Society’s steering committee for computer science education in England.